Proshotv2/Python-Web-Scraper/README.md

-# Text-File-Python
+# Python Web Scraper

-This was a simple project to combine a gui using tkinter and basic web scraping of any website tags.
+This was a simple project to combine a gui using tkinter and basic web scraping of H1 - H5 website tags.
 You can web scrape any title, h1-5 tags and span tags.
 I would make it more complex but I wanted to get a feel for how to make a gui correctly and place elements.

-In order to use this simply download the python file, and ensure that you have the "requests" import (pip3 install requests), the beautifulsoup4 install (pip3 install beautifulsoup4).
-If you are using pycharm you'll have to import those it into your virtual environment first.
+The web scraper is meant to showcase the knowledge of tools like beautifulsoup and tkinter for gui related web scraping.